rust-lang-ua/learn_rust_together/introduction.md

 **4) Using Cheatsheets**

 One more way to learn Rust, but throught the schemes, tables and images - the [Rust Cheat Sheet](https://cheats.rs/).
 All tips gathers in the one big page will always be usefull while writing code.
+Go to our [collection of cheatsheets](./cheat_sheets.md#chart_with_upwards_trend-cheat-sheats).
 <p align="center">
 <img src="./asset/img/introduction_page/cheatsheet.png"  width="600" align="center" />
 </p>